smuth4/smuth.me/content/post/using-shush-as-a-crontab-wrapper.rst

           to=root
           format=rich

 Shush is a very powerful tool, and I'm very happy with the ways that I've been able to implement it in my homelab.
-However, it can be a bit confusing for a beginner, and the regex matching features leave much to be desired.
-With the intention of fixing things up, I've create a repositoty at https://github.com/smuth4/shush, which I can hopefully use to clean up things, and get the project active again.
-Feel free to compile, try out and mayb even contribute to this neat little tool!
+However, it can be a bit confusing for a beginner, and the regexp matching features leave much to be desired.
+With the intention of fixing things up, I've create a repository at https://github.com/smuth4/shush, which I can hopefully use to clean up things, and get the project active again.
+Feel free to compile, try out and maybe even contribute to this neat little tool!

 .. _Cron: http://linux.die.net/man/1/crontab